5G-MAG/Standards/index.md

 <img src="{{site.baseurl}}/assets/images/5g-mag-logo-with-text.png" alt="5g-mag" style="height:50px">

 # Standards, Specifications and Feedback
 This website serves as an umbrella for documentation related to standards and specifications within the scope of 5G-MAG's work.

+> [!TIP]
-For more information, check [https://www.5g-mag.com/standards](https://www.5g-mag.com/standards).
+> For more information, check [https://www.5g-mag.com/standards](https://www.5g-mag.com/standards).

 ## Specification Profiles and Guidelines